 The pin works as a synchronization signal when the SYNC\EN bit is set high.
-In this mode a step-clock signal is provided on the output according to a SYNC\SEL and STEP\SEL parameter combination (see Section 9.1.16 on page 47).
+In this mode a step-clock signal is provided on the output according to a SYNC\SEL and STEP\SEL parameter combination (see Section 9.1.16).